Byteology-LLC/MultipleDbContextDemo/readme.md

 ### Add references to the `MultipleDbContextDemoWebModule.cs` file
 In your editor, open the `MultipleDbContextDemoWebModule.cs` file and add the following lines:
 - In the using clauses at the top, add: `using MultipleDbContextDemo.MongoDb;`
-- Directly above the class declaration, below the existing DependsOn statement (you can also just add it into the existing one if you prefer), add: `[DependsOn(typeof(MultipleDbContextDemoMongoDbModule))]`
+- Directly above the class declaration, and **above** the existing DependsOn statement (you can also just add it into the existing one if you prefer), add: `[DependsOn(typeof(MultipleDbContextDemoMongoDbModule))]`

+**IMPORTANT: Whatever DBMS you plan on using for your "Default" connection string must come LAST in the `DependsOn` statement**

 With those added, your project should now be aware of the new DbContext and it should be ready to use in code.
 Next, we need to update the DbMigrator project so it, too, is aware of the new DbContext.